 4. Western University has excellent libraries and study spots on campus.
 There is a dedicated and private computer lab (VERC) and study room for all medicine and dentistry students right beside our lecture hall!
 In Windsor, we have a new, state of the art medical building, with ample study space in small-group rooms (equipped with TVs).

 6. Each lecture is videotaped and posted online as a podcast if you miss a class! (or want to review a topic again)

 7. Western University has recently constructed one of the best fitness facilities in North America.
 There is an arena, Olympic size pool, squash courts, large and small gymnasia, weight and cardio room etc. This provides a great intramural sport experience.
 Check it out!
 There is also an Interclass Hockey League (ICHL).
 This co-ed, rec league is for anyone interested in playing hockey regardless of experience and skill level.
 The league is non-competitive and for those who love hockey at heart, or those who have yet to discover that hockey is, indeed, a part of his or her heart!
 Each class has one or two hockey teams who play against each other one evening per week.
 The season ends with play offs and there is also a Schulich Medicine Hockey Tournament.

 9. Scholarships and Financial Aid.
-From their website: “If your dream is to have an influence on Canada’s health care as a physician, the costs should not limit your dreams.”Western University provides needs-based scholarships, privately-funded bursaries, and institutional bursaries to help you offset the financial cost of your education, which include:
+If your dream is to have an influence on health care in Canada as a physician, the cost of Undergraduate Medical Education should not limit your dream.
+While the pursuit of a Doctor of Medicine degree does not come inexpensively, there are options available to help defray the cost of your medical education.

-- Over 3.5 million dollars in bursaries
+- $5.1 million in scholarships and bursaries

 10. The best class ever!
 The morale is always high and we function as a family.
 We learn from our mistakes and celebrate our achievements.